-- a) 11x17 format

-- b) Front sided only

-- c) Eight paper copies, in color

-- d) Eight CD copies, with guidelines in portable document format (pdf)

 - e) Eight CD copies with a 3D animation of the Project corridor.
 The animation shall provide a drive through the entire corridor.
 The animation shall start on IH 35E south of Loop 12 and shall terminate east of US 75.
 The animation shall have a visual drive through of both the general purpose lanes and of the managed lanes.
 At a minimum the animation will show the following components:

 - Textures and colors

-- Aesthetic concepts shown in Attachment 15-1A
+- Aesthetic concepts as provided by the Developer

 - Form, shapes, and scale

 - Ramp conditions

 - Landscaping

 - Roadway conditions as per the engineered solution